 What Does it Mean to be Carbon Neutral?

 Companies produce carbon emissions through polluting activities.
 These activities include producing waste, travelling for business, shipping products to customers, heating your office building, and using electricity.
 Companies can become carbon neutral by reducing their emissions to zero.

 The best way to reduce your emissions is to implement initiatives that improve the sustainability of your operations, such as optimizing recycling and saving energy.
 Still, your company will inevitably produce emissions to operate your business.
 You can subtract these remaining emissions by investing in carbon offsets.
 Carbon offsets fund projects somewhere else in the world that reduce an equivalent amount of emissions that your company produces.
-These carbon offset projects can be based locally and internationally and support invaluable advancements in clean renewable energy and forest conservation.

-Three Steps to Make Your Company Carbon Neutral
+3 Steps to Make Your Company Carbon Neutral

 Your company can become carbon neutral in three steps:

 - Measure how many carbon emissions your company produces.